Siena Cathedral: Interior

-In the interior the pictorial effect of the black and white marble stripes on the walls and columns strikes the eye.
+The columns and walls inside the cathedral are horizontally-stacked alternating stones of black and white marble.
 Black and white are the colours of the civic coat of arms of Siena.
 The capitals of the columns in the west bays of the nave are sculpted with allegorical busts and animals.
 The horizontal molding around the nave and the presbytery contains 172 plaster busts of popes dating from the 15th and 16th centuries starting with St. Peter and ending with Lucius III.
 The spandrels of the round arches below this cornice exhibit the busts of 36 emperors.
 The vaulted roof is decorated in blue with golden stars, replacing frescos on the ceiling, while the formerets (half ribs) and the tiercerons (secondary ribs) are adorned with richly elaborated motifs.

-The stained-glass round window in the choir was made in 1288 to the designs of Duccio.Divided into registers, the window depicts the Assumption of the Virgin.
-It is one of the earliest remaining examples of Italian stained glass. in 1308–1311 Duccio created a magnificent double sided altarpiece, the Maestá, which illustrated the Madonna Enthroned.
+The stained-glass round window in the choir was made in 1288 to the designs of Duccio.
+Divided into registers, the window depicts the Assumption of Mary.
+It is one of the earliest remaining examples of Italian stained glass. in 1308–1311 Duccio created an altarpiece, the Maestà, the front panel of which depicts an enthroned Madonna and Child with saints and angels.
 Situated directly beneath the Assumption of Mary stained glass, these two works presented a unified visual theme that emphasized the Virgin Mary, to whom the Cathedral is dedicated.

 One of the two 60 ft tall flagpoles in the Siena Cathedral.
 During the battle of Montaperti (1260), Bocca degli Abati, a Sienese spy, brought the Florence flag down causing panic among the Florentine soldiers and ultimately their defeat.